 With so many options here — from wake-up lights to morning books — it can feel unclear where to actually start.
 Here's a simple way to think about it.

 If waking up feels physically hard — if you're genuinely groggy, slow, and foggy no matter what time you go to bed — a wake-up light is your best first move.
-The Zybra is the top pick for most people thanks to its high rating and versatile brightness settings.
-The DistinQ is worth the extra spend if you're in a couple with different schedules.
-The Livoo is the right call if you want something simple and no-frills.
+The Philips SmartSleep HF3520/60 is the top pick for most people thanks to its colored sunrise simulation and reliable performance.
+The Hatch Restore 2 is worth the extra spend if you want a full sleep ecosystem with wind-down routines.
+The JALL Wake Up Light is the right call if you want something simple and budget-friendly.

 If you wake up okay but hate what comes next — if getting out of bed isn't the problem but you feel anxious, unfocused, or unhappy the moment you do — then the issue is how you're spending your first 30 minutes.
 A morning routine book can help you redesign that window.
-Start with Routines if you want a personalised approach, or Unstoppable Day if procrastination is your biggest enemy.
+Start with Atomic Habits if you want a science-backed approach to behavior change, or The Miracle Morning if you want a ready-made ritual framework.

 If you want both — a gentle wake-up AND a purposeful morning — consider pairing a wake-up light with one of the books.
 Together, they cover the physical transition from sleep to wakefulness AND give you something intentional to do once you're up.